Peter Leeds

 Peter Leeds (May 30, 1917 – November 12, 1996) was an American actor who appeared on television more than 8,000 times and also had many film, Broadway, and radio credits.
 The majority of his work took place in the 1950s and 1960s.
 Working with many well-known comedians, he became popular as a straight man to their antics.

 Beyond situation comedies, Peter Leeds was also a dramatic actor, a Broadway performer, and a regular on many variety shows.
-He made three guest appearances on Perry Mason.
+He made three guest appearances on Perry Mason and multiple appearances on the radio drama Yours Truly, Johnny Dollar.

 Peter Leeds was also a popular voice-over artist, being heard on over 3,000 radio shows.

 Early life

 A native of Bayonne, New Jersey, Leeds received his training at the Neighborhood Playhouse.
 He made his film debut with a bit part in Public Enemies (1941).
 He received a scholarship from the John Marshall Law School, which he attended for one year.
 He also attended The Neighborhood Playhouse School of the Theatre in New York City.
 Leeds was noticed by the Group Theater of New York, through which he received a scholarship and graduated.